UWPCE-PythonCert/PythonCertDevel/source/modules/DictsAndSets.rst

     >>> dict(key1=3, key2= 5)
     {'key1': 3, 'key2': 5}

-    # creating and empty dict, and then populating it:
+    # creating an empty dict, and then populating it:
     >>> d = {}
     >>> d['key1'] = 3
     >>> d['key2'] = 5